felixsuwarno/Fintech-AscentPAY-Digital_Wallet_Product_Analytics/README.md

 - The **top 5% generate ~43%**, and the **top 10% generate ~63%** of revenue.
 - The **top 20% of users account for ~85% of total revenue**, confirming a strong Pareto effect.
 - Revenue sustainability depends disproportionately on a **small fraction of power users**, creating concentration and churn risk at the top end.

+#### **Business Implications**
+- A strong Pareto effect confirms dependence on a small fraction of users.
+- Losing a small number of top users can materially impact revenue.
+- Growth strategies must balance power-user retention with broader monetization.
+- Reducing concentration risk improves predictability and long-term resilience.

 <br>